Elevator Uptime

 The District's residential landlords are bound by the DC Housing Code, which requires prompt repair of elevator outages and accommodation for disabled tenants.
 Complaints are filed with the DC Department of Buildings and the Department of Consumer and Regulatory Affairs.
 Federal buildings are subject to GSA maintenance standards; ADA Title II governs accessibility across federal property.

 Transit coverage is anchored by the Washington Metropolitan Area Transit Authority (WMATA).
-The agency publishes live elevator and escalator status for every Metrorail station at wmata.com/service/elevators-escalators, including planned outages for the system's ongoing escalator modernization program.
+The agency publishes live elevator and escalator status for every Metrorail station at wmata.com/ride/elevators-escalators, including planned outages for the system's ongoing escalator modernization program.
 Outages at WMATA stations are added to the public record here the moment they appear on the agency feed.

 How to report a broken elevator in DC